1929 Pontiac 29-6

 About This Pontiac 29-6

 Driver Classics acquired this Pontiac 29-6 in October 2003 from Ragtop Tours on the Mornington Peninsula, Victoria where it was operating ‘niche market’ local tours.
-It features a Holden built Tourer body seating 5 people and is representative, not an exact version of Eric and Reg’s original Pontiacs.
+It features a Holden built Tourer body seating 5 people and is representative, not an exact version of Eric and Reg Driver’s original Pontiacs.
+Driver Classics sold the Pontiac 29-6 to Campe’s Motor Museum, Hamilton VIC in April 2024, where it will be on permanent display to the public.

 This Pontiac 29-6 is powered by a Pontiac 200ci, 6 cylinder, petrol engine with a 3 speed constant mesh transmission.
 The accelerator is positioned between the clutch on the left and brake pedal on the right, which was typical of pedal layout in this era.